 Over half of millennials (57%) surveyed, who expect an inheritance, intend to add it to their retirement savings.
 This highlights the growing important to ensure the next generation understands how to manage wealth and build a secure financial roadmap for the future.
 Working with a trusted professional who can offer holistic advice and solutions will be particularly relevant and beneficial to them.

 The survey also finds that 55% of millennials, who expect an inheritance, plan to use it towards rising housing costs, followed by 36% using it to pay down debt.

 With careful planning during their accumulation years - and your help - clients can leave the legacy they want.

 Wealth products with guarantees can provide secure, tax-efficient and dependable pathways for clients to leave their mark.
 One example is segregated fund contracts, also known as guaranteed investment funds (GIFs).
 They can provide insurance benefits, such as the ability to name beneficiaries and bypass probate.

 With GIFs, in the “getting ready for retirement” stage, Clients can participate in the markets but still have protection for legacy goals.
 For clients in retirement, GIFs can help cover lifestyle expenses, as well as providing guarantees and the potential for investment growth.

 - a 100% death benefit guarantee – the greater of the death benefit guarantee or the contract’s market value at death,

 - annual automatic resets – the estate value is locked-in annually if market values are higher than the previous guarantee amount, so the death benefit has nowhere to go but up, and

 Many Canadians have ideas about their legacy - and questions about how to ensure they can leave a meaningful one.
-A good foundation for the discussion starts with showing Clients how wealth products with guarantees fit into their estate and legacy plans.
+A good foundation for the discussion starts with showing clients how wealth products with guarantees can fit into their estate and legacy plans.